 - Active membership of the North Carolina Bar.

-- Ten years of progressive legal practice experience, with a strong background in social justice or public interest law.
+- Ten years of professional experience in complex litigation in social justice or public interest law.

 - A passionate commitment to DEI principles.